-Although it has been a few years since this has happened, in the pat Disney occasionally offered promotions that included a free Memory Maker which is essentially a $169 savings to your package.
+Although it has been a few years since this has happened, in the pat Disney occasionally offered promotions that included a free MM which is essentially a $169 savings to your package.
 Not only is that not a lot to save on a vacation package, but Disney often releases other promotions that can save much more.

 I’m staying off-site so how does Memory Maker work for off-site vs. on-site?

 I have more than 1 trip planned.
-Can I use Memory Maker on more than 1 trip?
+Can I use it on more than 1 trip?

 How do I get photos if I don’t purchase Memory Maker?

 You can still buy individual pics, order products that use PhotoPass pics, etc.

 I like having a CD backup.
-Can I get that with Memory Maker?
+Can I get that?